Today's Weather: Mostly Sunny and Very Warm

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Allergy levels are moderate for mold but low for other common allergens like ragweed and grass.
+Air quality is moderate with mold as the primary allergen today.
+UV levels are moderate, so consider sun protection if you're outside for long.

-Tomorrow will bring another warm day, with highs near 84 and lows in the upper 50s.
-Expect mostly sunny skies with just a few clouds and mild wind.
+Tomorrow will remain warm with a high around 82 and a low near 64.
+Expect partly sunny skies with a few clouds and a light south wind.
+The chance of thunderstorms increases late Saturday night, so keep an eye on the forecast.